paytrail/documentation/content/payment-methods/_index.en.md

 weight: 3
 ---

-This selection introduces payment method specific settings.
-Field `PAYMENT_METHODS` (only available in the [E2 interface][e2])) for selecting and hiding methods and a list of special payment method specific restrictions can be found [here][payment-methods].
+This section introduces payment method specific settings.
+Field `PAYMENT_METHODS` (only available in the [E2 interface][e2]) for selecting and hiding methods and a list of special payment method specific restrictions can be found [here][payment-methods].

 It is possible to bypass the Paytrail payment method selection page and implement the payment method selection directly to the checkout page on the website by providing a single payment method value in the `PAYMENT_METHODS` field.
 The customer is then directed from the website to the payment method they selected.